 Unfortunately, this is part of the normal up-and-down cycle of freelancing.
 Still, you can better prepare for the lean times by saving aggressively — or, at the very least, consistently — when times are good.

-Different financial experts will offer different advice, but an emergency fund that totals at least three to six months of expenses is likely a good place to start, according to CNBC.
+Different financial experts will offer different advice, but an emergency fund that totals at least six to twelve months of expenses is likely a good place to start.
 That way, when the work dries up — and, in freelancing, it inevitably will — you don't descend into a full-on financial panic.

 Set Yourself Up for Financial Success